Why Are My Uterine Fibroids Growing

 Stop fibroid growth

 Symptoms like heavy periods may be a strong indicator of uterine fibroids.
-Patients near Queens, Fishkill, Harlem, or Brooklyn, NY, or West Orange, NJ and Cincinnati, OH who have questions about fibroids or treatments, like uterine fibroid embolization, are encouraged to contact the team at American Fibroid Centers for a consultation.
+Patients near Queens, Fishkill, Harlem, or Brooklyn, NY, or West Orange, NJ who have questions about fibroids or treatments, like uterine fibroid embolization, are encouraged to contact the team at American Fibroid Centers for a consultation.
 Our physicians can provide a thorough consultation at our state-of-the-art facilities located in New York and New Jersey.

 Related Blogs & Videos